engineyard/ey-cookbooks-stable-v5/examples/memcached/cookbooks/custom-memcached/README.md

 root of your application.
 If you prefer to keep the infrastructure code separate from application code, you can create a new repository.

-Our main recipes have the `memcached_custom` cookbook but it is not included by default.
+Our main recipes have the `memcached` cookbook but it is not included by default.
-To use the `memcached_custom` cookbook, you should copy the cookbook `custom-memcached`.
-You should not copy the actual `memcached_custom` recipe as that is managed by Engine Yard.
+To use the `memcached` cookbook, you should copy the cookbook `custom-memcached`.
+You should not copy the actual `memcached` recipe as that is managed by Engine Yard.

   1. Edit `cookbooks/ey-custom/recipes/after-main.rb` and add